 For residential rooftops with complex geometry, trees, chimneys, or neighboring buildings causing shade, LONGi's BC technology has a genuine performance advantage.
 The all-black aesthetic is also a selling point for homeowners who care about curb appeal.

-For a full exploration of why Chinese solar technology leads globally, see china-solar-dominance.
+For a full exploration of why Chinese solar technology leads globally, see China Solar Dominance: Supply Chain Power, Profit Crisis.

 Brand-by-Brand Deep Dive